 - Increasing recycling and the safe reuse of water globally.

 10. Rainforests are of vital importance

-Amazonian rainforests are believed to store over half the Earth’s rainwater, according to Rainforest Concern, a global charity working in Brazil, India, Costa Rica, Ecuador, Belize, Romania, Chile and Columbia.
+Amazonian rainforests are believed to store over half the Earth’s rainwater, according to Rainforest Concern, a global charity working in Chile, Columbia, Brazil, India, Costa Rica, Ecuador, Belize and Romania.
 Rainforests add water to the atmosphere through a process called transpiration.
 In a nutshell, plants release water from their leaves during photosynthesis, creating mists, clouds and rainfall.

 Deforestation poses a serious threat to tackling both climate change and the massive global decline in wildlife.
 We lost the equivalent of one football pitch of rainforest every six seconds in 2019, according to figures from Global Forest Watch.
 But without rainforests to recycle water and top up rivers, lakes and irrigation systems, droughts would become more common, potentially leading to widespread famine.